 It’s an idea I ripped off from Chobani, the Greek yogurt brand, who set up an elaborate yogurt bar at the Academy of Nutrition and Dietitics conference last fall.
 It was the most popular booth in the giant expo hall (Take that!
 Nestle and Kraft Foods).

 I brought the concept to life at home, doing up my own mini version for lunch one Saturday afternoon when the kids were milling around with friends in tow.
 It’s a terrific idea for breakfast after a birthday sleepover or for a special after school snack.

-- Chopped dark chocolate or chocolate chips
+- 1/4 cup chopped dark chocolate or chocolate chips

-- Honey or maple syrup
+- Honey or maple syrup, as desired

-2. SET out small serving bowls and spoons
+- Set out serving bowls and spoons.

-3. PULL out the yogurt at the very last minute so it's good and cold, along with an ice cream scoop.
+- Pull out the yogurt at the very last minute so it's good and cold, along with an ice cream scoop.

-4. LET bigger kids make their own sundaes.
+- Let the bigger kids make their own sundaes.
 Pitch in to help littler ones as needed.